leapicard/DGINN/README.md

 ##################################################
 ###### TREE
 ##################################################

+# Choice of tree builder: iqtree or phyml (default)

+builder:

 # Options for running PhyML
 # Input the command in the same way you would to run PhyML yourself in the following manner phyml -i ALN [the rest of your options]